natelistrom/natelistrom.github.io/_posts/2022-11-13-mice-internal-external.md

 ---

 In Character and Viewpoint, author Orson Scott Card explores four factors that have come to be called the "MICE quotient."
-They are milieu, idea, character, and event. <sup>{% include card-2010.html %} Pages 62-63.</sup> <sup class="aside">A</sup>
+They are milieu, idea, character, and event. <sup>{% include card-2010.html %} Pages 62-63.</sup>

-<aside>A. I first learned of the MICE quotient via the <a href="https://writingexcuses.com/2011/08/07/writing-excuses-6-10-scott-cards-m-i-c-e-quotient/">&ldquo;Writing Excuses&rdquo; podcast (season 6, episode 10)</a>.</aside>

 - **Milieu** is the "landscape, the interior spaces, the surrounding cultures . . . everything from weather to traffic laws." <sup>{% include card-2010.html %} Page 62.</sup> In other words, the _setting_.
 - **Idea** is "the information that the reader is meant to discover or learn during the process of the story." <sup>{% include card-2010.html %} Page 62.</sup> In other words, _mystery_ and _revelation_.
 - **Character** is "the nature of [a person] in the story — what they do and why." <sup>{% include card-2010.html %} Page 63.</sup>
 - **Event** is "everything that _happens_ and why." <sup>{% include card-2010.html %} Page 63.
 (Emphasis mine)</sup> In other words, _action_.

+<aside>I first learned of the MICE quotient via the <a href="https://writingexcuses.com/2011/08/07/writing-excuses-6-10-scott-cards-m-i-c-e-quotient/">&ldquo;Writing Excuses&rdquo; podcast (season 6, episode 10)</a>.
+It's a great resource.</aside>

 ## Milieu alone isn't a strong story driver